 Sweden probably doesn’t come immediately to your mind as a top food destination.
 It has nothing on culinary powerhouses like France or Spain, but Sweden does rank up there with some of the best places to discover and taste new foods, which is what culinary travel is all about.

-When you’re visiting Stockholm, one of the best tours in town is with Food Tours Stockholm, who are eager to help you discover Swedish specialties and learn more about the culinary history and rich food traditions that have been forged in Sweden.
+When you’re visiting Stockholm, one of the best tours in town is the Welcome to Sweden Culinary Tour, where you’ll have a chance to discover Swedish specialties and learn more about the culinary history and rich food traditions that have been forged in Sweden during 7 food stops.

 If you love food even the smallest amount, you’ll want to check out this Stockholm food tour for an introduction to Swedish food.
 You’ll quickly find that Stockholm has a pretty incredible foodie scene.